 In late 2004, Zwerdling revealed that the Department of Homeland Security had been detaining immigrants in harsh conditions in jails across the United States.
 The day after Zwerdling reported that guards at one jail were using attack dogs to terrorize non-citizens, the Bush administration banned the use of dogs around detainees.
 And after he exposed another jail where guards beat detainees while a group of other guards watched, the jail announced that it would discipline almost a dozen employees.

-Zwerdling has won the most prestigious awards in broadcasting, including the DuPont, Peabody, Polk, Edward R. Murrow, Investigative Reporters and Editors, the Robert F. Kennedy and DART awards for investigative reporting.
+Zwerdling has won the most prestigious awards in broadcasting, including the duPont, Peabody, Polk, Edward R. Murrow, Investigative Reporters and Editors, the Robert F. Kennedy and DART awards for investigative reporting.
 He won the Overseas Press Club Foundation award for live coverage of breaking international news, the American Association for the Advancement of Science Journalism Award, the National Press Club Award for consumer reporting, the Ohio State awards for international reporting, the James Beard award for reporting on the food industry, and the Champion-Tuck Award for economic reporting.
 He's been twice nominated for an Emmy.

 From 2002 to 2004, he was NPR's television correspondent on PBS' NOW with Bill Moyers, on PBS.
-Prior to his television work, Zwerdling was senior host of NPR's Weekend All Things Considered, a post he held from 1993-1999.
-For more than a decade, Zwerdling covered environmental, health, science, and Third World development issues as an investigative reporter for NPR News.
-He was NPR's roving Africa correspondent based in Nairobi, Kenya for several of those years as he examined nations struggling to develop across Africa and South Asia.
+Prior to his television work, Zwerdling was host of NPR's Weekend All Things Considered, a post he held from 1993-1999.
+For more than a decade before that, Zwerdling covered environmental, health, science, and Third World development issues as an investigative reporter for NPR News.
+He was NPR's roving Africa correspondent based in Nairobi, Kenya for four of those years as he examined nations struggling to develop across Africa and South Asia.

 Zwerdling has served as an adjunct professor of Media Ethics in the communications department at American University in Washington, D.C., and as an associate of the Bard College Institute for Language and Thinking in New York.
-His book, Workplace Democracy (Harper & Row, 1980), is still used in colleges across the country.
+His book, Workplace Democracy (Harper & Row, 1980), has been widely used in colleges across the country.
 He has taught workshops and given speeches at Harvard, Yale, Princeton, the University of California and other universities across the country.